 Questions & Answers about COVID-19 Vaccination

-Information last updated: December 13, 2021.
+Information last updated: August 1, 2022.

 WHY IS THE PRIMARY VACCINE SERIES IMPORTANT?

-The primary vaccine series is the number of doses initially received to allow the body to develop an immune response and provide initial protection.
+The primary vaccine series refers to the number of doses initially received to allow the body to develop an immune response and provide initial protection.

-WHY IS THE BOOSTER DOSE IMPORTANT?
+WHY ARE BOOSTER DOSES IMPORTANT?

 - Fever or chills

-- Body aches or joint pains
+- Muscle or joint pain

 What to do right after receiving the vaccine: